-British EU phobia is practically as old as their membership - or, to be precise, as the negotiations clarifying accession conditions - and is rooted in the historical tradition of the divide et impera principle applied to British European politics.
-Organising a referendum on whether to exit or remain a member of the then European Economic Community already in 1975, a mere two years after Britain's accession, says a lot about its attitude.
-That referendum (and the renegotiation of the terms of entry) was promised by the Labour Party, due to their fear that adopting a protectionist common agricultural policy (CAP) would lead to growing food prices (they were right as it later turned out) and that limited economic sovereignty would prevent them from initiating a socialist style voluntarist industrial policy.
+British EU phobia is practically as old as their membership - to be precise as the negotiations clarifying accession conditions - and is rooted in the historical tradition of "Divide et impera" principle applied to British European politics.
+Organizing a referendum whether exiting or remaining a member of the then European Economic Community already in 1975, a mere two years after Britain's accession tells a lot about its attitude.
+That referendum (and the renegotiation of terms of entry) was promised by the Labour Party, due to their fear that taking over protectionist common agricultural policy (CAP) would lead to growing food prices (they were right as it later turned out) and that limited economic sovereignty would prevent them from initiating a socialist style voluntarist industrial policy.
 Finally, two-thirds of voters chose to remain part of the common European project at the time (Perisic 2010).

-When looking for the origins of the difficulties related to European integration, one must bear in mind that the UK was not a founding member.
-When it entered, European integration already had its own institutional arrangement, several common policies, e.g. common commercial and agricultural policies, the regulations of which had been elaborated and codified ignoring British interests completely.
+When looking for the origins of difficulties related to European integration, one must bear in mind that the UK was not a founding member.
+When it entered, the European integration already had had its own institutional arrangement, several common policies, e.g. common commercial and agricultural policies, the regulations of which had been elaborated and codified ignoring British interests completely.
 It soon became clear that the country could only continue its membership if granted special, exceptional rights in several areas.
 Accordingly, although the United Kingdom is not the only country where EU legislation applies selectively, with opt-out rights (i.e. opting for not taking part) in four key areas, it is the member state with the most exemptions in the EU28.

-First of all, the UK does not take part in the third phase of the economic and monetary union.
-Therefore, most monetary policy decrees arising from EU contracts as well as several economic and budgetary rules do not apply in it.
-As stated in the 15th Protocol of the consolidated version of the Treaty on the Functioning of the European Union, London cannot be obliged to and does not make commitments to introduce the euro (EUR-LEX 2016).
+First of all, the country does not take part in the third phase of the economic and monetary union.
+Therefore most monetary policy decrees arising from EU contracts as well as several economic and budgetary rules do not apply in it.
+As stated in the 15th Protocol of the consolidated version of the Treaty on the Functioning of the European Union, London cannot be obliged and does not make commitments to introduce the euro (EUR-LEX 2016).
 It has its own monetary policy defined by the Bank of England.
-Although the UK takes part in procedures to harmonise and supervise economic and budgetary policies (e.g. Stability and Growth Pact or European Semester), it does so with significantly lighter conditions than other member states do, as coercive mechanisms and sanctions do not apply in case it breaches these procedures.
-Accordingly, the UK does not have to avoid, but only "shall endeavour to avoid" extreme budgetary deficit.
-As the country was not restricted by European Central Bank and European System of Central Banks decisions, it could, following the 2008 crisis, introduce quantitative easing much earlier than euro zone members.
+Although the UK takes part in procedures to harmonize and supervise economic and budgetary policies (e.g. Stability and Growth Pact or European Semester), it does so with significantly lighter conditions than other member states do, as coercive mechanisms and sanctions do not apply in case it breaches these procedures.
+Accordingly, the UK does not have to avoid but only "shall endeavour to avoid" extreme budgetary deficit.
+As the country was not limited by European Central Bank and European System of Central Banks decisions, it could, following the 2008 crisis, introduce quantitative easing much earlier than Eurozone members.

-The other side of the coin is that the United Kingdom (at least directly) has no say in euro zone matters, and has no right to participate in the appointment of the European Central Bank's management body, which makes it relatively isolated in the EU and increases the risk of it missing out on key decisions related to the future of integration.
-It is to be mentioned here that London has not signed economic governance strengthening documents of great importance in recent years, like the Fiscal Pact, or agreements on the European stability mechanism, or the Single Resolution Mechanism, a key element of Europe's banking union.
+The other side of the coin is that the United Kingdom (at least directly) has no say in Eurozone matters, and has no right to participate in the appointment of the European Central Bank's management body which makes it relatively isolated in the EU and increases the risk of it missing out on key decisions related to the future of the integration.
+It is to be mentioned here that London has not signed economic governance strengthening documents of great importance in recent years, like the Fiscal Pact or agreements on the European stability mechanism or a key element of Europe's banking union, the Single Resolution Mechanism.